 A DRG models a domain of decision-making, showing the most important elements involved in it and the dependencies between them.
-The elements modeled are decisions, areas of business knowledge, sources of business knowledge, and input data:
+The elements modeled are decisions, areas of business knowledge, sources of business knowledge, input data and decision services:

-- A Decision element denotes the act of determining an output from a number of inputs, using decision logic which may reference one or more Business Knowledge Models. - A Business Knowledge Model element denotes a function encapsulating business knowledge, e.g. as business rules, a decision table, or an analytic model. - An Input Data element denotes information used as an input by one or more Decisions. - A Knowledge Source element denotes an authority for a Business Knowledge Model or Decision.
+- A Decision element denotes the act of determining an output from a number of inputs, using decision logic which may reference one or more Business Knowledge Models. - A Business Knowledge Model element denotes a function encapsulating business knowledge, e.g. as business rules, a decision table, or an analytic model. - An Input Data element denotes information used as an input by one or more Decisions. - A Knowledge Source element denotes an authority for a Business Knowledge Model or Decision. - A Decision Service element denotes a set of reusable decisions that can be invoked internally or externally.